movementbuff/offthegridgame/README.md

 - First, on the right side of this page, right-click "Movementbuff's Competitive Config" underneath "Releases" and select 'Open in New Tab'
   Alternatively, open this link in a new tab:  https://github.com/movementbuff/offthegridgame/releases

 - In that tab, left-click "GzGameUserSettings.json" and "Help.txt".
+Left-click them slowly leaving a brief delay inbetween each click to ensure they both download.
 To download the remaining config files, you will need to left-click each one, then goto the top right of your browser and select Downloads -> Left-Click the file -> select "Unblock/Download unverified file"
   Do this ***one by one*** for each file **"DeviceProfiles.ini", "Engine.ini", "GameUserSettings.ini".**
   Once you have downloaded each file, close the "Releases" tab.